hash2430/mellotron/ReadMes/branches.md

 |
 4. relative_f0 (220)
 |
-5. as_is_mellotron           6.
+5. as_is_mellotron(v)           6.
 GST               7.
 TTS with Autoregresssive F0 prediction